ylimataba/WorldcupBetPool/README.md

 Matches can be updated with `python manage.py loadmatches.` I used heroku scheduler to run that command every 10 minutes for automatic score update.

-The site has lot to improve performance wise but it works.
+The site has lot to improve performance wise but it worked well for our purposes.
 I'm planning on improving it before Euro 2020.

+One thing I'm dissapointed in is that I lost to my girlfriend's father by one point.